dusk-network/docs-public/src/content/docs/learn/introduction.md

 ---
 title: Introduction
+description: Introduction to the Dusk docs learn section.
 ---

 Dusk is an open source and secure network infrastructure that hosts a privacy-preserving distributed ledger technology (DLT) conceived for the digitization - or tokenization - of all types of financial instruments, as well as for clearance and settlement operations of their transactions.